kotor-speedruns/kotor-speedruns.github.io/Major Glitches/Anywhere Menu Glitch.md

 https://www.youtube.com/watch?v=EhIGGyM5vOg

-It is important to note that this method is more flexible than a traditional [Save Buffer](t5kyf), [Force Skip](8fp02), or [Map CS Skip](rb685); those methods skip the cutscene at the beginning of a cutscene, whereas with AMG you can progress the cutscene to hit key dialog lines that set flags or modify game variables, and then skip the cutscene.
-Skipping cutscenes with AMG is also useful when saves are so long that [Save Buffers](t5kyf) are impractical.
+It is important to note that this method is more flexible than a traditional [Save Buffer](<../Techniques/Save Buffering>), [Force Skip](<../Techniques/Force Skips>), or [Map CS Skip](<../Techniques/Map CS Skips>); those methods skip the cutscene at the beginning of a cutscene, whereas with AMG you can progress the cutscene to hit key dialog lines that set flags or modify game variables, and then skip the cutscene.
+Skipping cutscenes with AMG is also useful when saves are so long that [Save Buffers](<../Techniques/Save Buffering>) are impractical.

-The [Force Skip](8fp02) method will only work if the party member casting the Force Power is the "speaker" for the conversation, as determined by the game's code.
-This is the same reason that [Force Skips](8fp02) and [Soft Buffers](t5kyf#ch4Soft_Buffers) only work for certain cutscenes.
+The [Force Skip](<../Techniques/Force Skips>) method will only work if the party member casting the Force Power is the "speaker" for the conversation, as determined by the game's code.
+This is the same reason that [Force Skip](<../Techniques/Force Skips>) and [Soft Buffers](<../Techniques/Save Buffering#soft-buffers>) only work for certain cutscenes.

 ### Moving During Cutscenes